Saturday, May 18, 2013

 From: Pablo Pantoja: I have changed my political affiliation to the Democratic Party.

 It doesn’t take much to see the culture of intolerance surrounding the Republican Party today.
 I have wondered before about the seemingly harsh undertones about immigrants and others.
-Look no further; a well-known organization recently confirms the intolerance of that which seems different or strange to them.
+Look no further; a well-known organization recently confirms the

 more, At Pushing Rope